 Incident Response Preparation

-With the aforementioned data, it’s no wonder cyber security budgets are projected to increase over 70% between now and 2024—and that’s across all sectors and organization sizes.
+With the aforementioned data, it’s no wonder cyber security budgets are projected to have increased over 70% between 2022 and the end of this year—and that’s across all sectors and organization sizes.
 So whether you’re a smaller manufacturing start-up or a large healthcare enterprise, developing a strategy and rehearsed steps to manage malicious cyber incidents will help your team respond in ways that significantly reduce damage and costs.

 So where to begin?